ctools/ctools/doc/source/reference_manual/csobs2caldb.rst

 input observation container.
 The caldb entry can be used for simulations with :doc:`ctobssim` later on.
 On default csobs2caldb uses the first observation in the given container.
-This can be modified using the hidden parameter "index" (e.g. index=3) instructs the tool to use the third observation in the container.
+This can be modified using the hidden parameter "index" (e.g. index=3 instructs the tool to use the third observation in the container).
 Note that for the moment, the script only works for unbinned observations which use the latest CTA IRF format (i.e. 2D/3D FITS binary tables).